UniversalViewer/universalviewer/manual/EVENTS.md

 - Fired by a ContentHandler (IIIF, YouTube) before setting the config of an Extension.
 - Passes an object to the event handler: ({ config, cb }).
 - config: the extension's default config
-- cb: a callback accepts a Promise<object>.
+- cb: a callback accepts a Promise&lt;object&gt;.
 The object is treated as a Config and merged into the loaded config and used to configure the Extension.

 <!-- omit in toc -->
 ### CREATED